Home » GMP » Drug master file (DMF): FDA Guidelines

 Type-III: Packing material:

 Each packaging material should be identified by the intended use, Components, compositions, and controls for its release.
-The names of the Supplier or fabricators of the Components used in the Preparation of packaging material and acceptance specifications should be given.
+The names of the Suppliers or fabricators of the Components used in the Preparation of packaging material and acceptance specifications should be given.
 Data supporting the acceptability of the packaging material for its intended use should even be submitted as outlined within the guideline.

-Type IVExcipient, Colourant, Flavour, essence, or Material used in their Preparation:
+Type IV: Excipient, Colourant, Flavour, essence, or Material used in their Preparation:

 Usually, the official compendia and FDA regulations for Colour additives (21 CFR Parts 70 through 82), Direct food additives (21 CFR parts 170 through 173), indirect food additives (21 CFR parts 174 through 178), and Food substances (21 CFR Park I S I through 186) may be used as a source for release, tests, specifications, and safety.